 The concept of accounts payable and notes payable are often mixed up.
 A definition of both of these terms along with their respective attributes are detailed below:

 Accounts payable is an obligation that a business owes to creditors for buying goods or services.
-Accounts payable do not involve a promissory note, have no interest, and are a short-term liability (usually paid within a month).
+Accounts payable do not involve a promissory note, usually do not carry interest, and are a short-term liability (usually paid within a month).

-Notes payable is a written agreement (a promissory note) in which the borrower obtains a specific amount of money from the lender and promises to pay back the amount owed, with interest, over or within a specific time period.
+These are written agreements in which the borrower obtains a specific amount of money from the lender and promises to pay back the amount owed, with interest, over or within a specified time period.
 It is a formal and written agreement, typically bears interest, and can be a short-term or long-term liability, depending on the note’s maturity time frame.

 Creating an Enforceable Promissory Note